-- 15.2, 15.5 & 15 b.
-By procuring 100% legally-sourced products, including 97% of timber and timber-based products with recognised change of custody, including the Forest Stewardship Council (FSC) and Programme for the Endorsement of Forest Certification (PEFC), we promote responsible procurement practices, and aim to become a biodiversity net positive developer during 2021. - 15.9.
-We support national policy ambition for developments to be biodiversity positive, and to use Urban Greening Factor (UGF) tools to improve nature and the quality of life for residents and visitors.
+15.2, 15.5 & 15 b.
+By procuring 100 per cent legally-sourced products, including 97 per cent (2021:97 per cent) of timber and timber-based products with recognised change of custody, including the Forest Stewardship Council (FSC) and Programme for the Endorsement of Forest Certification (PEFC), we promote responsible procurement practices and became a biodiversity net positive developer during 2021.

+15.9.
+We support national policy ambition for developments to be biodiversity positive, and to use the Urban Greening Factor (UGF) tool.
+We are making positive progress towards the 0.4 to improve nature and the quality of life for residents and visitors.
+This work is further enhanced through the adoption of a new Urban Greening and Biodiversity Net Positive Design Guide created in collaboration with the London Wildlife Trust.
+Our residents tell us that having access to green space is a top-five priority for them.

-2 Local economic development Not addressing local economic development opportunities might affect the Group's ability to gain planning permission and address the demand for sustainable living.
+2. Local economic development

+Not addressing local economic development opportunities might affect the Group's ability to gain planning permission and address the demand for sustainable living.